Donders-Institute/bidscoin/docs/bidsapps.rst

     positional arguments:
-      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsdir to be reported, e.g.
+      bidsfolder            The bids-directory with the subject data pattern               Globlike search pattern to select the images in bidsdir to be reported, e.g. 'anat/*_T2starw*'
-                            'anat/*_T2starw*'

     options:
       -h, --help            show this help message and exit -o OUTLINEPATTERN, --outlinepattern OUTLINEPATTERN
-                            Globlike search pattern to select red outline images that are projected on top of the corresponding images (i.e. 'outlinepattern' must yield the same number of images as 'pattern' (default: None) -p OVERLAYIMAGE, --overlayimage OVERLAYIMAGE
+                            Globlike search pattern to select red outline images that are projected on top of the corresponding images (i.e. 'outlinepattern' must yield the same number of images as 'pattern'.
+Prepend `outlinedir:` if your outline images are in `outlinedir` instead of `bidsdir` (see examples below)` (default: None)
+      -p OVERLAYIMAGE, --overlayimage OVERLAYIMAGE
                             A common red-outline image that is projected on top of all images (default: None)